🔼 Spirituality and Divination: An Inner Journey

 • The influence of energy and symbols on our environment

-2. Develop universal virtues
+2. Developing universal virtues

-• Honesty, respect, generosity, love, compassion and wisdom
+• Honesty, respect, generosity, love, compassion, and wisdom

-3. Sacred geometry: the energy of forms
+3. Sacred geometry: the energy of shapes

 • Understanding the vibrations and harmonies of sacred symbols